 Check out Symptoms & Solutions for Dog Boredom for more tips and tricks to keep your dog entertained.

 Although owning a dog is a fulfilling and joyful experience, things can go wrong from time to time, especially when you’re toilet training your canine companion.

 However, no one always gets it right, and your dog is no exception!
 But how to react when things go wrong heavily influences how he will respond.

 When training your dog, always use positive reinforcement methods.
 Never resort to scolding your dog or punishing him when he makes a mistake.
 That approach leaves your dog stressed and often does not help them understand what you were asking of them.
 Your pet’s confidence levels will plummet to the point where he becomes even more shy and withdrawn.

 So, when things don’t go according to plan, keep calm and don’t get flustered.
 Use clear verbal cues that your dog understands, such as “no" or "stop," to signal to your dog that they need to try again.
-When your pup gets it right, praise him with a "yes!" or a "good," and present him with his favourite treat or toy as a reward.
+When your pup gets it right, praise him with a "yes!" or a "good," and present him with his favorite treat or toy as a reward.

 For more positive training tips, check out Force Free Dog Training to get basic training tips from a certified dog trainer.

 Taking your dog to obedience training classes is a great way of increasing his confidence and helping to combat shyness around people and other dogs.
 However, training your dog on a daily basis at home can help to boost and maintain his confidence.

 You can use basic commands throughout the day as part of your dog’s routine.
 Every time your dog responds correctly to one of your commands, he builds a little more confidence.
 The more he gets things right, the more confident he will become, so stick to easy stuff at first, like sit, shake, or stay, and slowly build to more complicated tricks and tasks.